Overview of ThoughtSpot setup in AWS

 Copy the correct ThoughtSpot public AMI to your AWS region.
 Refer to the chart below to find the AMI you should use, depending on your release number.

-Release Number AMI Name AMI ID Region 6.2 thoughtspot-image-20200304-8b8c7b0e56a-prod ami-09079fee8bc0543fc N. CaliforniaNote: The AMI is based in the N. California region.
-You may have to temporarily switch to the N. California region on the AWS website to access it.
-Then you can return to your own region.
+Release Number AMI Name AMI ID Region 6.3 thoughtspot-image-20200304-8b8c7b0e56a-prod ami-09079fee8bc0543fc N. CaliforniaNote: The AMI is based in the N. California region.
+You may have to temporarily switch to the N. California region on the AWS website to initiate copying the AMI to the region of your choice.
+Once the copy is complete, you can return to your own region.

 Choose VM instances